GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

 A list for the flats
 --------------------
-The GNRIS flats will be stack together.
+The GNIRS flats will be stacked together.
 Therefore it is important to ensure that the flats in the list are compatible with each other.
-You can use `dataselect` to narrow down the selection as required.
+You can use "|dataselect|" to narrow down the selection as required.
 Here, we have only the flats that were taken with the science and we do not need extra selection criteria.